Tuukka Taponen: Macau Grand Prix

 Taponen also competed in the 2024 Macau Grand Prix, remaining with R-ace GP.
 He posted the second-fastest time in the first qualifying session, held in wet conditions.
 However, the second qualifying session was dry, so times were much faster.
 He crashed during the session, and only qualified in 20th overall.
 On the opening lap of the qualifying race, he once again crashed, but was able to avoid incidents to finish twelfth in the final race, and was promoted to tenth after two drivers ahead were disqualified.

 FIA Formula 3 Championship

 2024

 Taponen made his FIA Formula 3 debut with ART Grand Prix at Spa-Francorchamps.
-The Finn came 14th in the sprint race but retired in the feature.
+He came 14th in the sprint race but retired in the feature.

 Taponen finished the season 31st in the drivers standings, ranking as the highest part time driver in the championship.